What is Metal Clay?

 Aussie Metal Clay launched in 2014 and became available worldwide in 2015.
 It is available in a wide range of bronze colours, copper, 960 silver and 999 silver.

 In June 2016, a new clay developed by Bill Struve was announced.
 EZ960 is a Sterling silver clay that can be open shelf fired.
 It is available through Cool Tools.

-In July 2016, Metal Clay Ltd in the UK also announced that Art Clay Sterling clay will be available from September 2016 called Art Clay Silver 950.
+In September 2016, Metal Clay Ltd in the UK launched Art Clay Silver 950.

 Mitsubishi Materials added OneFire Sterling PMC to their product line from September 2016.
 No more mixing PMC3 and PMC Sterling to get the advantage of superior strength and beautiful finish in a clay you can legally mark Sterling.
 Firing is as simple as putting it in a cold kiln – no carbon and no ramp holds – and ramping at full speed to 900C/1600-1650ºF and hold for one hour.
 Available in the UK from the PMC Studio in and in the USA from Metal Clay Supply.

 Prometheus Silver Clay

 Prometheus launched two silver clays in June 2017.
 Prometheus® Silver Clay 950 will give you the ability to design stronger and bendable jewellery.
 It does not require activated carbon or multiple steps firing.
 Just put your dried pieces into your kiln at room temperature on a kiln shelf and full ramp speed to 800°C/(1470°F) for 1 hour.
 The shrinkage of Prometheus® Silver Clay 950 is 15%.
 You can hallmark your pieces as Sterling.